sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 reason_. **There is no substitute for thinking**.
 Again, so obvious it seems like a cop-out, but it's difficult to understate how much we try to avoid using this tool.
-As individuals, reaching for the newest latest [buzzword] technology and as organisations investing millions into agile methodology certifications.
-The selective pressure to achieve arbitrary measures of success rather than engaging with the things we're trying to produce[^arbitrary].
+As individuals, reaching for the newest latest [buzzword] technology and as organisations, investing millions into agile methodology certifications.
+We succumb to the selective pressure of achieving arbitrary measures of success, rather than engaging with the things we're trying to produce[^arbitrary].

 We also tend to overlook that the sublime tool is not static.
 It has the potential to be a precision instrument, like a surgeon's scalpel.
-It can be mastered, adapted, improved upon.
+It can be mastered, adapted, the technique behind its use improved upon.

 # Acquiring precision

 I think, to improve is equivalent to being more precise.
-Precision can't be acquired if meaning is implicit, hidden and we're lackadaisical in the way we communicate.
-Based on this, we can smell that the use of language is a strong input to quality of thinking.
+Precision can't be acquired if meaning is implicit, hidden and we're being lackadaisical in the way we communicate.
+Based on this idea, we can smell that the use of language is a strong input to quality of thinking.
 See what I just did there?

 So semantics are important.
 But fluency in language comes with exposure, so I'd encourage you to read.
 A lot.
 Read code, read documentation, read fiction, read magazines, read comics, film screenplays, cooking recipes, cereal box ingredients, lease agreements and contracts.
-And I don't mean this from only in an Anglo-centric sense.
+And I don't mean this only in an Anglo-centric sense.
 Read in the language that you think in.
 The benefit you want to acquire is ultimately richness in thought (knowing a lot of words is just a second-order effect).